 Complications from dry eye syndrome are unusual, and over-the-counter remedies should resolve it within about a week.
 If symptoms persist, see a doctor or eye care professional for prescription medication, and to check there is not a more serious condition.

-CAUSES OF DRY EYE SYNDROME
+CAUSES OF DRY